JingShing/craftopia_auto_input_item_command/README.md

 And if you also want enchant id you would need to get this mod: [EnchantMenu](https://steamcommunity.com/sharedfiles/filedetails/?id=2527137938)

 It will also give you enchant id list.

+# setting
+In my script it will need a image to start which called "1.png".
+That is a random icon you need to get by yourself.
+In my case I choose the map button so my script can find this button and click it to focus on the window.